 Ideas for Accommodations and Modifications

 We can use information from the child’s CVI Range Assessment to generate accommodations and modifications for the IEP.
-Specifically, we can use the information from Rating II (which indicates how the child is presenting in each of the characteristics) to write accommodations for nine of the ten characteristics (we do not include blink reflexes) (Roman-Lantzy).
-Below are some examples of specific accommodations with the relevant characteristic in parenthesis:
+Specifically, we can use the information from Rating II (which indicates how the child is presenting in each of the characteristics) to write accommodations for nine of the ten characteristics (we do not include visual reflexes) (Roman-Lantzy).
+Accommodations will look different for each student but here are examples accommodations with the relevant characteristic in parenthesis:

-- Highlighting school worksheets and materials in student’s preferred color (Color)
+- Highlight school worksheets and materials in student’s preferred color (Color)

 - Use of iPad for backlighting of materials to increase visual attention and decrease visual fatigue (Light, Complexity)